luiscberrocal/star_wars_analysis/data/fasting/fasting.md

-have a high insulin level and they have insulin resistance so the instant is already high and now you're giving them more insulin and that is only gonna hurt the patient even more but you're a 1 C would look better and your glucose will be lower but show me the data that your survival is gonna be paralyzed show me that you're gonna get less sales Imus show me that you're gonna get less inflammation in your body coronary artery disease rates it's all about the insulin guys is
+have a high insulin level and they have insulin resistance so the instant is already high and now you're giving them more insulin and that is only going to hurt the patient even more but you're a 1 C would look better and your glucose will be lower but show me the data that your survival is going to be paralyzed show me that you're going to get less sales Imus show me that you're going to get less inflammation in your body coronary artery disease rates it's all about the insulin guys is